Boards, Commissions, Committees and Task Forces

 - Consists of nine members, appointed by the mayor with the consent of the City Council.
 This Board acts as a board of directors on finances, policy, programs and personnel of the Library.

-Liquor License Review Board - Consists of five citizen members and the Mayor or Liquor License Commissioner.
-The board investigates and reviews all applications, renewals and complaints pertaining to holders of liquor licenses.
+Liquor License Review Board - Consists of five citizen members and the Mayor who serves as the Liquor Control Commissioner.
+The board investigates and reviews all applications, renewals and complaints pertaining to holders of liquor licenses making recommendations.
 Meets as needed.

-- Consists of nine citizen members whose objective will be to provide a forum for public discussion and serve as an advocate for reasonable sound and environmental levels associated with flights flying to and from O'Hare Airport over Park Ridge.
+O'Hare Airport Commission - Consists of seven citizen members whose objective will be to provide a forum for public discussion and serve as an advocate for reasonable sound and environmental levels associated with flights flying to and from O'Hare Airport over Park Ridge.
 The Commission shall conduct research; educate the public; and advocate for improvements.

 Police Pension Board of Trustees - Each board administers respective pension fund as directed by state law.
 Selection of members is designated by state statute.
 Meets quarterly and as needed.

-Youth Commission - Consists of nine members, including four high school students, four adults and one liaison member from the City Council.
+Youth Services Commission - Shall consist of at least twelve (12) members: four (4) non-aldermanic adults, one (1) liaison member from the City Council, one (1) member from the Park Ridge Park District, one (1) member from the Park Ridge Teen Center, one (1) member of the faculty at School District 207, and a minimum of four (4) of the members shall be youth currently attending Park Ridge high schools or shall be residents of Park Ridge.
+If possible, there shall be youths from each of the following grades: freshman, sophomore, junior and senior.
+If there are no applicants from a particular grade, a youth from another grade may be appointed to fill that position..
 Its responsibilities are to provide a forum for public discussion of topics related to activities of youth; to act as an ombudsman for youth; to facilitate coordination for various community youth groups; and to submit recommendations on these matters to the City Council.
-Meets second Thursday of the month.
+Meets the fourth Thursday of the month.